-- i.
-Events less than one (1) hour in length or remaining: 1 drink ticket - ii.
-Events one (1) hour in length or remaining: 2 drink tickets - iii.
-Events two (2) hours in length or remaining: 3 drink tickets - iv.
-Events three (3) hours in length or remaining: 4 drink tickets - v.
-Events four (4) hours in length or remaining: 5 drink tickets - vi.
-Events five (5) hours in length or remaining: 6 drink tickets - 14.
-The Third-Party Vendor, University-Approved Vendor, Event Authority, and the host organization(s), are responsible for managing the property during the sponsored activity and have the authority to supervise the delivery, storage, service, consumption, and removal of alcoholic beverages to and from the location of the activity. - a.
-If the host organization(s) violates this Policy or other university policies, or if public safety concerns so warrant, the Third-Party Vendor, the University-Approved Vendor, Event Authority, a university official, and law enforcement officials shall have the absolute right to terminate the activity or the service of alcoholic beverages at the activity. - b.
-If directed to terminate the sponsored activity, the host organization(s) must immediately cease the activity. - 15.
-The host organization(s) are responsible for the behavior and conduct of their members and their guests at any sponsored activity at which alcoholic beverages are consumed, served, or sold.
-Violations of law, these Procedures, or other university policies at an activity at which alcoholic beverages are consumed, served, or sold may result in administrative or disciplinary action for the hosting or co-hosting student organization or the respective individual students. - 16.
-Should a violation of university policy be determined prior to a sponsored activity taking place, the Office of Student Life, the associated Academic College or university department, or Student Rights & Responsibilities shall have the right to revoke approval and immediately cancel the sponsored activity's registration.
-Should this occur, the host organization must immediately cancel the sponsored activity. - 17.
-Should violations of university policy or the law occur at a sponsored activity at which alcoholic beverages are served, which are observed by the host organization(s), Event Authority, university officials, including GWPD officers, a law enforcement agency, representatives of a D.C.-certified security agency, a Third-Party vendor, or a University-Approved Vendor, those individuals are authorized to take appropriate action to resolve the violation, to include the termination of the sponsored activity.
+- The Third-Party Vendor, University-Approved Vendor, Event Authority, and the Sponsor(s), are responsible for managing the property during the sponsored activity and have the authority to supervise the delivery, storage, service, consumption, and removal of alcoholic beverages to and from the location of the activity. - If the Sponsor(s) violates this Policy or other University policies, or if public safety concerns so warrant, the Third-Party Vendor, the University-Approved Vendor, Event Authority, a University official, or law enforcement officials shall have the right to terminate the activity or the service of alcoholic beverages at the activity. - If directed to terminate the sponsored activity, the Sponsor(s) must immediately cease the activity. - Sponsors are responsible for the behavior and conduct of their members and their guests at any sponsored activity at which alcoholic beverages are consumed, served, or sold.
+Violations of law, these procedures, or other University policies at an activity at which alcoholic beverages are consumed, served, or sold may result in administrative or conduct action for the hosting or co-hosting student organization and/or the respective individual students. - Should a violation of University policy be determined prior to a sponsored activity taking place, the assigned Staff Advisor in the Office of Student Life, the Staff Advisor of a respective Academic College or University department, or the Office of Student Rights & Responsibilities shall have the right to immediately withdraw any prior approval granted for the event.
+Should this occur, the event no longer becomes a student-organization sponsored activity. - Should violations of University policy or the law occur at a sponsored activity at which alcoholic beverages are served, which are observed by the Sponsor(s), Event Authority, university officials, including GWPD officers, a law enforcement agency, representatives of a D.C.-certified security agency (or similar in other jurisdictions), a Third-Party vendor, or a University Approved Vendor, those individuals are authorized to take appropriate action to resolve the violation, to include the termination of the sponsored activity.